open-telemetry/opentelemetry-cpp/docs/stdout-exporter-design.md

 * Reliability
     * The Exporter should be reliable; data exported should always be accounted for.
 The data will either all be successfully exported to the destination server, or in the case of failure, the data is dropped. `Export` will always return failure or success to notify the user of the result.
     * Thread Safety
-        * Export() should never be called concurrently.
-This is handled by the controller in the StreamMetricsExporter.
+        * The StreamExporter can be called simultaneously, however we do not handle this in the Exporter.
+Synchronization should be done at a lower level.
 * Scalability
     * The Exporter must be able to operate on sizeable systems with predictable overhead growth.
 A key requirement of this is that the library does not consume unbounded memory resource.
 * Security